joycesim/joycesim.github.io/GroupVision/index.md

 + Maintain professionalism at all times.
 Offensive jokes, harassment, sexism, racism, and exclusionary behavior are not acceptable.
 + Harassment encompasses offensive verbal comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of discussions, inappropriate physical contact, and unwelcome sexual attention.
 + Individuals requested to cease any harassing behavior are expected to comply promptly.
-+ Contribute to meetings with a constructive and positive attitude, fostering meaningful discussions.
++ Contribute to meetings with a constructive attitude, fostering meaningful discussions (we are here for each other!).
 + Be mindful not to talk over others during group discussions, and be receptive to the ideas of your peers.
 Speaking over others disrupts the flow of communication and may make others feel undervalued.
 To promote productive discussions and ensure everyone's voice is heard:
     - Wait for others to pause or finish their thoughts before speaking or making gestures.
     - Allow sufficient pauses between thoughts or explicitly invite others to respond, creating an inclusive atmosphere where all contributions are encouraged and respected.
+    - Do also be mindful of different cultures where the conversation styles might be different.
+    - Be wary of monopolising the conversation.
+    - Be mindful of others, do self advocate and group advocate to have a cohesive group conversation.
+    - If unsure about anything, do bring it up and we can be transparent and work through it together (Group growth mindset!).

 ### Mental health
 There is a growing body of evidence indicating that various aspects of research can pose challenges to your mental well-being.
 These specific factors include: